-The U.S. Food and Drug Administration allows people to donate plasma if they tested positive for COVID-19 with a diagnostic test, such as a nasopharyngeal swab, said Heidi Taylor, a Spectrum Health clinical research nurse.
+The FDA allows people to donate plasma if they tested positive for COVID-19 with a diagnostic test, such as a nasopharyngeal swab, said Heidi Taylor, a Spectrum Health clinical research nurse.

 Those who could not get a COVID-19 test at the time of their illness may qualify if they had a positive antibody test after recovering.

 Some conditions must be met, Taylor added.
 For example, the antibody test must be one that has received emergency use authorization from the Food and Drug Administration, such as the two-step test offered by Spectrum Health.

 To get an antibody test, potential donors may contact their primary care provider for an order.

 Also, donors must be eligible to donate blood and must have no sign of symptoms at least 14 days before the donation.
 A negative test result for COVID-19 is not necessary.